Horace Mann Bond: Career

 Bond taught at several institutions while completing his doctorate, including such historically black universities as Langston University in Langston, Oklahoma; Fisk University in Nashville, Tennessee; and Dillard University in New Orleans, Louisiana.

 He worked his way up in academic administration, proving his leadership abilities by becoming dean at Dillard University in 1934, and chairman of the education department at Fisk University later in the 1930s.
 Bond was the founding president of Fort Valley State College, in Fort Valley, Georgia, where he was appointed in 1939 and served until 1945.
 During his tenure he managed expansion of the college to a four-year institution.
-More importantly, he doubled school income and tripled the state's appropriation for the college during lean economic times in the nation, substantial achievements for any college, and especially for a black college during the years of segregation.
+More importantly, he doubled school income and tripled the state's appropriation for the college during lean economic times in the nation, substantial achievements for any college, and especially for a black college during the years of segregation. he died in Atlanta Georgia in 1972 of complications from heart disease at age 68.

 In 1945 Bond was selected as president of Lincoln University, the first African American to be appointed to that position.
 He served at his alma mater until 1957.
 During those years, he started years of research for his history of Lincoln University.
 In 1953, together with historians John Hope Franklin and C. Vann Woodward, Bond did research that helped support the National Association for the Advancement of Colored People (NAACP)'s landmark US Supreme Court case of Brown v.
 Board of Education (1954).